 View further details on this strategy

-The City of Kalamunda’s Local Housing Strategy sets out a strategy for meeting the future housing needs of its community, and for managing the character and amenity of existing residential areas.
+The City of Kalamunda’s Local Housing Strategy sets out actions for meeting the future housing needs of the community, and managing the character and amenity of existing residential areas.

 The Public Open Space Strategy aims to ensure that Public Open Space (POS) is delivered in a way that optimises benefits to the community and provides direction to guide the future provision, enhancement and management of POS.

 The Industrial Development Strategy provides direction for strategic and statutory planning decision making within the City of Kalamunda, to facilitate and manage growth and changes to industrial estates within the municipal area.
 The City’s industrial areas are well situated for industrial activity given the proximity to major freight routes, established industrial estates and Perth Airport.

 The Environmental Land Use Planning Strategy provides strategies and actions to improve and protect the local natural environment, in balance with future development growth.